pkenil96/FileScan/README.md

 * MessagePublisher: Accpets owner info and file URL.
 Publishes it to the queue
 * AntiVirusScanner: Accpets owner info and file URL.
 Scans for virues and publish result to queue
 * MetaDataExtractor: Accpets owner info and file URL.
 Extracts metadata from file and publish result to queue
-* Notifier: Accepts owner info and
+* Notifier: Accepts owner info and the result and pass it on to the EmailMessager or PhoneMessager
-* EmailMessager:
+* EmailMessager: Accepts owner info and the result and sends out email to user
-* PhoneMessager:
+* PhoneMessager: Accepts owner info and the result and sends out text message to user

 ## Tech Stack Used